Makoto Teguramori

-Makoto Teguramori (手倉森 誠, Teguramori Makoto) is a Japanese professional football manager and former player.
-He was most recently the manager of Thai League 1 club BG Pathum United.
+Makoto Teguramori (手倉森 誠, Teguramori Makoto) is a Japanese professional football manager and former player who was recently the head coach of V.League 1 club Hà Nội.

 Playing career

 Teguramori was born in Gonohe, Aomori on November 14, 1967.
 After graduating from high school, he joined Sumitomo Metal (later Kashima Antlers) in 1986.
 The club won the 2nd place in 1987 JSL Cup.
 In 1993, he moved to NEC Yamagata (later Montedio Yamagata).
 He retired in 1995.

-Coaching career
+Managerial career

 Until 2003

-After retirement, Teguramori started coaching career at Montedio Yamagata in 1996.
+After his retirement from playing, Teguramori started coaching career at Montedio Yamagata in 1996.
 He served as assistant coach until 2000.
 In 2001, he moved to Oita Trinita and served as physical coach and assistant coach until 2003.

 Vegalta Sendai

-In 2004, he moved to Vegalta Sendai and became a coach.
+In 2004, Teguramori moved to Vegalta Sendai and became a coach.
 In 2008, he became a manager first time in his career.
 In 2008 season, Vegalta finished the 3rd place in J2 League.
 In 2009 season, Vegalta won the champions and was promoted to J1 League.
 Immediately after the opening 2011 season, 2011 Tōhoku earthquake and tsunami occurred in Sendai.
 However Vegalta finished at the 4th place in 2011 season which is best place in the club history.
 In 2012 season, Vegalta won the 2nd place and qualified for 2013 AFC Champions League.
-He resigned with Vegalta end of 2013 season because he decided to be the manager of Japan U-23 national team for 2016 Summer Olympics.
+He resigned with Vegalta end of 2013 season to be the manager of Japan U-23 national team for 2016 Summer Olympics.